ec-jrc/lisflood-model/LISFLOODmodelDOC.md

 -   The albedo of the snow has a seasonal variation, because fresh snow is more common in the mid winter and aged snow in the late winter/spring.
 This produce an even greater seasonal variation in the amount of net solar radiation

-Figure 2.2 shows an example where a mean value of: 3.0 $\frac{mm} {^\circ C \cdot day}$  is used.
+The following Figure shows an example where a mean value of: 3.0 $\frac{mm} {^\circ C \cdot day}$  is used.
 The value of $C_m$ is reduced by 0.5 at $21^{st}$ December and a 0.5 is added on the $21^{st}$ June.
 In between a sinus function is applied

 ![](media/image7.jpg)

-Figure 2.2 Sinus shaped snow melt coefficient ($C_m$) as a function of days of year
+***Figure:*** *Sinus shaped snow melt coefficient* ($C_m$) *as a function of days of year.*

 At high altitudes, where the temperature never exceeds $1^\circ C$, the model accumulates snow without any reduction because of melting loss.
 In these altitudes runoff from glacier melt is an important part.
 The snow will accumulate and converted into firn.
 Then firn is converted to ice and transported to the lower regions.
 This can take decades or even hundred years.
 In the ablation area the ice is melted.
 In LISFLOOD this process is emulated by melting the snow in higher altitudes on an annual basis over summer.
-A sinus function is used to start ice melting in summer, starting on the 15 June and ending on the 15 September (see fig 2.3) and using the temperature of zone B (see fig 2.3.)
+A sinus function is used to start ice melting in summer (from 15 June till 15 September) using the temperature of zone B:

 ![](media/image8.png)

-Figure 2.3 Sinus shaped ice melt coefficient as a function of days of year
+***Figure:*** *Sinus shaped ice melt coefficient as a function of days of year.*

-The amount of snowmelt and icemelt together can never exceed the actual snow cover that is present on the surface.
+The amount of snowmelt and ice melt together can never exceed the actual snow cover that is present on the surface.

 For large pixel sizes, there may be considerable sub-pixel heterogeneity in snow accumulation and melt, which is a particular problem if there are large elevation differences within a pixel.
 Because of this, snow melt and accumulation are modelled separately for 3 separate elevation zones, which are defined at the sub-pixel level.
-This is shown in Figure 2.4.
+This is shown in Figure below.

 The division in elevation zones was changed from a uniform distribution in the previous LISFLOOD version to a normal distribution, which fits better to the real distribution of e.g. 100m SRTM DEM pixels in a 5x5km grid cell.
-3 elevation zones *A*, *B*, and *C* are defined with each zone occupying one third of the pixel surface.
+Three elevation zones *A*, *B*, and *C* are defined with each zone occupying one third of the pixel surface.
 Assuming further that $T_{avg}$ is valid for the average pixel elevation, average temperature is extrapolated to the centroids of the lower (*A*) and upper (*C*) elevation zones, using a fixed temperature lapse rate, *L*, of  0.0065 °C per meter elevation difference.
 Snow, snowmelt and snow accumulation are subsequently modelled separately for each elevation zone, assuming that temperature can be approximated by the temperature at the centroid of each respective zone.

 ![](media/image10.png)

-Figure 2.4 Definition of sub-pixel elevation zones for snow accumulation and melt modelling.
-Snowmelt and accumulation calculations in each zone are based on elevation (and derived temperature) in centroid of each zone
+***Figure:*** *Definition of sub-pixel elevation zones for snow accumulation and melt modelling.
+Snowmelt and accumulation calculations in each zone are based on elevation (and derived temperature) in centroid of each zone.*

-$StD$: Standard \  Deviation\  of \ the\  DEM

-$quant: 0.9674 \ Quantile\  of\  the\  normal\  distribution:\  u_{0,833}=0.9674$

-$L \ temperature\  lapse\  rate.$

 [:top:](#top)